 Buddha of the Orange Ray — © Mark Brittain 2010

 (NOTE: we have several other lovely agate slices in a range of colours and sizes, if anyone wants to commission a piece of their own!)

-PLEASE NOTE: We have copyrighted all material that we have created on this site - which is ALL of it, unless alternate credit is shown.
-You may freely use any of it for private or personal use only, but we ask that if you wish to use ANY of our material, including pictures, for publication or reproduction in ANY other shape or form, including using it on other internet pages or sites, that you contact us for permission; credit this site as the source of your information and create a web link back to our site.
-We are happy to share, but dislike the rude practice a few other websites have of using material without due credit to its originators.
+If you like what you read here and want to use it yourself PLEASE NOTE that we have copyrighted all material that we have created and channelled on this site — which is ALL of it, unless alternate credit is shown.
+You may freely use any of it for private or personal use ONLY, but we ask that if you wish to use ANY of our material for publication or reproduction in ANY other shape or form, including using ALL OR ANY PARTS OF IT on other internet pages or sites, that you FIRSTLY contact us for permission...
+We will then usually ask that you use extracts only (NOT whole blocks); and that you credit us as the source of your information AND create a web link back to the relevant page(s) from which you took the material.
+We are happy to share our work, but dislike the very rude practice some people have of copying material without due credit to its original authors.